 Lorraine’s pack used these boats as a recruitment tool at a school fair.
 Everyone got to build a boat and race it.
 They took the boat home along with a Cub Scout flyer.
 I love this idea!

-Download Lorraine’s file by clicking on the link.
+Download Lorraine’s file by entering your email.

 Aluminum Foil Boat